MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-availability-overview.md

 ---
-title: Get an Availability Overview| Microsoft Docs
+title: Get an Availability Overview
-description: You can get information about the availability of items or stock across locations, per sales or purchase events, by a time period, or by the item's position on an assembly or production BOM.
+description: You can get information about the availability of items or stock across locations, per sales or purchase events, by time period, and more.
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central